- University of Wisconsin-Eau Claire

 The project is expected to be completed in fall 2018, and the footbridge will be closed from late May to late August in both 2017 and 2018.More information

-The criminal justice major at UW-Eau Claire will help you prepare for graduate level work in criminal justice and law, and for careers at the local, state and federal levels in law enforcement, corrections and court related agencies.
-This major is designed for those concerned about crime and justice in America and intellectually motivated to do something about it.Contact Info:
+The criminal justice major at UW-Eau Claire will help prepare you for careers at the local, state, and federal levels in law enforcement, corrections, and court-related agencies, as well as graduate school in the fields of criminal justice and criminology.
+The major is designed for those concerned about crime and justice in the United States and those intellectually motivated to do things to further justice.Contact Info:

-This is the university’s largest multidisciplinary program with about 300 students in the major.
-Courses include political science, psychology, sociology, social work and philosophy.
-UW-Eau Claire’s criminal justice program combines this interdisciplinary coursework with practical experience, putting our graduates in high demand.
-In addition, we offer a rigorous liberal arts-based academic program that prepares students for success in graduate programs and law school.
+The Criminal Justice major is the university’s largest interdisciplinary program with approximately 300 current majors.
+In addition to criminal justice courses, students can also take courses in sociology, psychology, political science, and social work.
+UW-Eau Claire’s criminal justice program combines this multidisciplinary coursework with practical internship experiences, putting our graduates in high demand.
+In addition, we offer a rigorous liberal arts-based academic program that prepares students for success in graduate or law school.

 Students can gain in-depth exposure to a topic by working one-on-one with faculty through independent and directed study opportunities.
 Students can also earn up to 6 credits of on-the-job experience at over a dozen regional and national internship sites such as law enforcement, youth services, court services, and corrections.
 Popular internship sites include the Eau Claire County District Attorney’s Office, Wisconsin State Patrol, Wisconsin Department of Justice, Division of Criminal Investigation (DCI), US Marshal Service in Madison and Federal Probation and Parole Services